santos1979/machine-learning-projects/Rock_vs_Mine/README.md

 README.md: Project documentation.
 requirements.txt: List of dependencies.

-----Key Steps----
+---Key Steps---
-Data Loading & Exploration:
+1. Data Loading & Exploration:
 Load the dataset and perform an initial exploration of the data structure, shape, and basic statistics.
-Perform data visualization to better understand the feature distribution.
+Data visualization to better understand the feature distribution and class separability.
-Data Preprocessing:
+2. Data Preprocessing:

-Class balance analysis to check if the dataset is biased toward one class.
+Class balance analysis: Evaluating if the dataset is biased toward one class.
-Feature scaling and normalization to improve the performance of algorithms sensitive to the scale of input data.
+Feature scaling and normalization: Scaling the data using StandardScaler was considered based on the type of models used, such as KNN and Naive Bayes, which are sensitive to feature magnitudes.
+Data Augmentation: Synthetic data generation techniques were applied to balance the dataset and improve model generalization.
 Outlier detection using Z-scores to detect and handle data points significantly different from the rest.
-Dimensionality Reduction:
+3. Dimensionality Reduction:

-PCA (Principal Component Analysis) was applied to reduce the dimensionality from 60 to 2 for visualization purposes.
+PCA (Principal Component Analysis): Applied to reduce the dimensionality from 60 to 2 for visualization purposes.
 It provides insight into how well-separated the two classes are in a reduced feature space.
-Model Selection:
+4. Model Selection:

-Multiple models from scikit-learn were tested:
+Multiple models from scikit-learn were tested, with and without scaling and data augmentation:

 Logistic Regression
 Support Vector Machine (SVC)
 K-Nearest Neighbors (KNN)